 • Heat pump won’t heat

-1. Heat Pump Won’t Turn On
+1. Heat Pump Can’t Start

 Here’s what to check: